Skip to main content

 Everyone will experience opioid withdrawal differently but the symptoms listed are a general overview of what could be expected.
 Every person’s body heals differently at different paces so there is no set timeline to give on how long opioid withdrawal will last for everyone.
 However, there is a general timeline of what can be expected.

 Symptoms of opioid withdrawal usually begin to present themselves within the first 24 hours of the last use of opioids.
 These are the mild symptoms like itching and runny nose, muscle aches and pains, and irritability.
 After a day or so, the symptoms tend to peak, and then, by 72 hours, the symptoms begin to dissipate.
 Within a week, the opioid withdrawal symptoms should be near gone and an individual can begin to feel better.
 However, sometimes these symptoms can last for a prolonged period of time and cravings can become intense.
-Post-acute withdrawal syndrome can occur and lead to added complications.
+12 nofollow noopener noreferrer3>Post-acute withdrawal syndrome can occur and lead to added complications.
 This is why it is suggested to receive professional help before going through opioid withdrawal.

 Is Opioid Withdrawal Fatal?